Departing for Iceland, Greenland and Svalbard 2014 Workshops and Expeditions

 • iPad Mini (e-books and movies for the long flights)

-• Sandisk USB CF and SD Card reader
+• USB CF and SD Card reader

 • Passport / iPhone / Wallet